Kaoru Shima

-Kaoru Shima (Japanese –島薫)(1897–1977) was a Japanese physician.
-He was the first director of Shima Hospital, located at the hypocenter of the atomic bombing of Hiroshima.
+Kaoru Shima (島薫, Shima Kaoru) was a Japanese physician.
+He was the first director of the rebuilt Shima Hospital, located at the hypocenter of the atomic bombing of Hiroshima.
 He is known as the "father of the Hiroshima Surgical Society".

 Early life and education

 Kaoru Shima was born in Aki District at 1897.
 He graduated from Hiroshima Kokutaiji High School in 1917.
 Other graduates in the same year included Tadanori Nagayama and Shizuo Miyama.

 Shima entered Osaka Medical College in 1924.
 He then continued to study and train in Germany and the United States.